ibm-cloud-docs/vpc/vpn-client-to-site-faqs.md

 {: faq}
 {: support}

-You cannot update the security group attached to the VPN server after the server is provisioned.
-However, you can change the rules of the security group.
-The rules take effect immediately on the VPN server.
+1. In the navigation pane, click **VPNs > Client-to-site servers**, and select the VPN server you want to update.
+1. Click **Attached security groups > Attach**, and select the security group you want to attach.

-## Can I create routes and use the private IPs?
+## Can I create routes and use the private IPs of the VPN server as next hop?
 {: #create-routes-and-use-private-ips}

-No, you cannot create routes and use the private IPs because the private IPs are not static.
-They can change at any time.
+No, you cannot create routes and use the private IPs.
+The private IPs are not static and can change at any time.
+The VPN for VPC service updates routes in the VPC routing table automatically.
+If you create a VPC routing table and you want the VPN for VPC service to inject routes into the new routing table, you have to add the VPN server to the `accept routes from` flag.
+You must also remove the VPN server from the `accept routes from` flag if you do not want the VPN server to inject routes into the routing table.
+For more information, see [Configuring route propagation for VPN servers](/docs/vpc?topic=vpc-vpn-client-to-site-route-propagation).

 ## What happens to a VPN server if I try to delete the security group that the VPN server is attached to?
 {: #faq-vpn-server-delete-sg}